BME 499.060: AI in BME

 Engineering 101, Intro to Computing

-Statistics & Linear algebra (preferable)
+Statistics & Linear algebra (preferable, but not required)

 Introduction to AI & Machine-learning (ML)